 Hemp Oil This is used interchangeably with hemp extract but be cautious: some companies use this term when they really mean hemp seed oil.

-Hemp Seed Oil This is oil extracted from hemp seeds (nutritious but contains almost no phytocannabinoids).
-It does contain omega-3 and omega-6 along with other nutrients that are excellent for skin care and overall health.
+Hemp Seed Oil This is an oil extracted from hemp seeds (nutritious but contains almost no phytocannabinoids).
+It does contain omega-3 and omega-6 along with other nutrients that are excellent for skincare and overall health.

 Phytocannabinoids These are natural chemical compounds found in hemp extract that have been studied for various potential effects.
 Hemp oil extract contains many phytocannabinoids including cannabidiol (CBD).

 Cannabinoids This is a group of fatty compounds found in hemp, other plants, and even the human body.
 Cannabinoids from plants are referred to as phytocannabinoids and those produced by the human body are called endocannabinoids.
 (The prefix Phyto means plant, while endo- means that it comes from within.)
 Cannabinoids are the primary chemical compounds produced by the cannabis plant.